thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 ## Refactoring

-If you take a look at the code for selecting option values for the state and district (*select\_state\_option* and *select\_district\_option*) you might notice that both methods are repeating the following pattern:
+If you take a look at the code for selecting the state and district option values (*select\_state\_option* and *select\_district\_option*) you might notice that both methods are repeating the following pattern:

 - Select an option
 - Wait for some other SELECT element's options to load

-This pattern comes up a lot in forms with SELECT elements whose option values are dynamically genereated.
+This pattern appears frequently in forms with SELECT elements whose option values are dynamically generated.

-We can refactor this pattern out into something more generic.
+We can refactor this pattern into something more generic.

 The *get\_state\_select*, *get\_district\_select* and *get\_state\_select* methods
 can all be implemented using a generic *get_select* method that takes the xpath of the